tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Under the water?"

 "Under the ice and the water.
 I wouldn't call what I did 'screaming' because there was no air in my lungs, but I was there for a Hell of a long time.
 Unable to die no matter how much I wanted to.
-Hell of a think, wanting to die at nine."
+Hell of a thing, wanting to die at nine."

 Toby picked the gun up again and clicked what I assume to be the safety.